appbaseio/reactive-manual/docs/v1/components/SingleDropdownList.md

 A `SingleDropdownList` sensor component creates a radio select list UI widget.
 It is used for filtering results based on the current selection from a list of items.

+`Note:` This component is exactly like the [SingleList](/v1/component/SingleList.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.

 Example uses:
 * select a category from a list of categories for filtering e-commerce search results.
 * filtering restaurants by a cuisine choice.